 Chris Jewell Keynote Talk Topic, The Thai Caves Football Team Rescue

-High performing teams under pressure – The Thai Cave Rescue
+High-performing teams under pressure – The Thai Cave Rescue

 Cave diving success is also about sustained achievement over an extended period.
 With little external recognition, it relies on personal motivation and goal setting.
-There are no points for style in what we do – it’s about getting the job done, even in the toughest conditions.
+There are no points for style in what we do – it’s about getting the job done, even in the toughest of conditions.

-The rescue was an unprecedented situation which required unique thinking and negotiation of many obstacles in order to attempt something high risk which had never been tried before.
+The rescue was an unprecedented situation which required unique thinking and negotiation of many obstacles in order to attempt something high-risk which had never been tried before.